tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 For testing with Bearer Token authentication, you will need to get a Bearer Token from the configured Amazon Cognito user pool.
 You can do this using [ttg-client](https://github.com/tabletop-generator/ttg-client) by signing in and checking your browser's Session Storage for `id_token`.
 Once you have the token, you can make authenticated requests by putting the token in the Authorization header: `Authorization: Bearer [token]`.

 You will need to add the email you used to sign in to the local development database.
 You need a SHA256 hashed value of the email.
-You can get this by running the server with the environment variable `LOG_LEVEL=debug` and sending a request to an auth-protected endpoint.
-You should see a log message saying "Authenticated user" with the hashed email beside it.
-Alternatively, run the following commands:
+You can get this in two ways:

+1. Run the following commands:

 ```bash
 node